Friday, October 26, from 5 - 8:30 p.m

 In Goos Cemetery, you’ll find Captain Daniel J. Goos, the famous captain who hailed from Denmark, found love in New Orleans, and traveled to Lake Charles to grow the lumber industry.
 Maude Reid will retell her life story to guests and how her scrapbooks helped piece together the history of Lake Charles after the Great Fire of 1910 wiped out nearly all official records.

-Featured cemeteries will include: Bilbo Cemetery, located on Lakeshore Drive; Goos Cemetery and Huff and Thomas Cemetery, located on N. Shattuck Street near Goos Boulevard; Orange Grove and Graceland Cemeteries, located on Broad Street; and Catholic Cemetery, located on Common Street and Iris Street.
+Guests can visit all five cemeteries at their own pace and will be led throughout the cemetery to visit with the historic figures.
+Featured cemeteries include Bilbo Cemetery, located on Lakeshore Drive; Goos Cemetery and Huff and Thomas Cemetery, located on N. Shattuck Street near Goos Boulevard; Orange Grove and Graceland Cemeteries, located on Broad Street; and Catholic Cemetery, located on Common Street and Iris Street.

 Tickets are $12 and all proceeds will go to the Arts Council of SWLA.
 Volunteers are working to help restoration efforts at these cemeteries and coordinate “clean-up days” to help keep the cemeteries at their best.

 To learn more or to buy tickets, visit www.cemeterytourlc.eventbrite.com.